A range of capabilities: How unmanned aircraft systems could be range project force multipliers

+One of those applications is munitions identification.
+The team set up 25 different kinds of inert munitions and explosives of concern on the complex field and then put each unmanned aircraft through its paces to test a multitude of sensors they had placed aboard the aircraft.

+“One of the critical items we look at is the distribution and concentration of munitions on a range so that our contractors can have a better idea where they’re going to work and we can have a better idea of how much work the contractors are going to have to do on a range to clear and allow construction,” said William Noel, a project manager with the Ordnance and Explosives Design Center who specializes in the construction and modification of training ranges.

-Brian Roden, left, a project manager and civil engineer with the U.S. Army Engineering and Support Center, Huntsville, works with Ryan Strange, research physical scientist with the U.S. Army Corps of Engineers’ Aviation and Remote Systems Program and Huntsville Center’s Unmanned Aircraft Systems Site Development Branch, to calibrate a sensor on the senseFly eBee X fixed-wing unmanned aircraft system before takeoff at the Rocket City Radio Controllers complex in southeast Huntsville, Alabama, during an unmanned aircraft systems capabilities review Feb.
-27, 2020.
+Ryan Strange, a research physical scientist with the U.S. Army Corps of Engineers’ Aviation and Remote Systems Program and Huntsville Center’s Unmanned Aircraft Systems Site Development Branch, is also interested in using these systems to obtain accurate tree counts.
+This is especially valuable data for tree-clearance operations on ranges.

+“We are learning about counting the trees in a forested stand by using spatial analysis tools, and we hope to get some really good data out of this demonstration,” Strange said.

+“I’m always looking for ways we can apply new technologies and then measure the practicality of that application,” said Noel.
+“Does it really deliver the benefit that we hope to get from it?
+Does it help us to work faster?
+Does it help us to work smarter?
+Does it help us to control costs better?

 |Date Taken: